 - Aqueous solutions of acids can conduct electricity.
-They ionize in water completely and act as a conductor.
+They ionize in water entirely and act as a conductor.
 Some acids do not completely ionize in water and are weak electrolytes.

-- Acids yield hydrogen gas when react with metals.
+- Acids yield hydrogen gas when they react with metals.

 - Acids react with a base to produce salt and water.